yereverluvinunclebert/panzer-WoT-Hit-Rate-Gauge/README.md

 A Dieselpunk Hit Rate widget - I created for the World of Tanks and War Thunder communities.This Panzer widget is a simple Hit Rate gauge.
 Functional and gorgeous at the same time.
 The graphics are my own, I took original inspiration from a clock face by Italo Fortana.
-It is mostly my code with some solid help from Harry Whitfield.

 ![Default](https://github.com/yereverluvinunclebert/panzer-WoT-Hit-Rate-Gauge/assets/2788342/8d892499-eeeb-4b9b-a39a-23fbe8cdcff4)